Mark Lee is a Founder and Principal of architectural firm Johnston Marklee & Associates of Los Angeles.

-Mark Lee has been a faculty member of the Department of Architecture & Urban Design at the University of California at Los Angeles (UCLA) since 1998.
+Mark Lee is a faculty member of the Department of Architecture & Urban Design at the University of California at Los Angeles (UCLA) (1998-).
 As the coordinator of the Graduate Core Program, he is responsible for shaping the academic structure and content within the core sequence.

-Mark Lee studied architecture at the University of Southern California, and the Harvard Design School (Graduate School of Design).
+Mark Lee studied architecture at the University of Southern California, and the Harvard University Graduate School of Design (GSD).